khoinguyen26/EduBlock_Hackathon/docs/Requirement.md

    * View Class
      * The user must login to use this function
      * The user can see created classes
-     * The user can filter his classes by name or year
+     * The user can filter the classes by name or year
    * Create Class
      * The user must login to use this function
      * The user must assign a teacher to the class as a home teacher